 Video conferencing, once the purview of the C-suite and their cronies, has become democratized.
 Desktop cameras, webcams, and ever-better mobile networks have meant that anyone can use video to communicate, untethered from the expensive, complex legacy room-based systems that used to be the norm.
 That said, not all video conferencing approaches are the same, and it’s critical to weigh what’s specifically important to your business when making a decision on how to bring it into the mix.

-Here are five important steps to take when pondering the choice of a video conferencing system:
+Here are five important steps to take when pondering the choice of video conferencing software:

 Determine Your Features & Functionality Needs

-Every department in a business will use video for different purposes.
-Make sure to consult the heads and key users within each part of your business—the more they’re involved in the decision-making process, the more likely you will be to see increased adoption of the new system.
+Every department in a business will use video conferencing for different purposes.
+Make sure to consult the heads and key users within each part of your business—the more they’re involved in the decision-making process, the more likely you will be to see increased adoption of the new video conferencing software.
 Employee surveys can be a valuable tool as well.
-Once the feedback is in, you can put together an organized list of requirements, separated into “must have” and “nice to have.”
+Once the feedback is in, you can put together an organized list of requirements, separated into “must-have” and “nice to have.”

 Consult Your Trusted Advisor

-Working with a technology solutions provider can take much of the headache out of the selection process.
-These partners can bring a variety of video solutions to the table, with a mix of options to flip those levers we just talked about.
-These companies are in no vendor’s pocket, but instead look to tailor the right solution to your business.
-Once they know what you’re looking for, they can bring a variety of search for video solutions, from established brands to newer players with cutting-edge technology.
+Working with a technology solutions provider can take much of the headache out of the video conferencing software selection process.
+These partners can bring a variety of video conferencing solutions to the table, with a mix of options to flip those levers we just talked about.
+These companies are in no vendor’s pocket, but instead, look to tailor the right video conferencing solution to your business.
+Once they know what you’re looking for, they can bring a variety of search for video conferencing solutions, from established brands to newer players with cutting-edge technology.